A Drone Bee – Unappreciated & Misunderstood

 The sole purpose (that we know of) is to mate with virgin queen bees.
 While this does not help the bee colony survive on a day to day basis – it is a vital part of honey bee survival.

 Most of the bees in a colony are females.
 All of the worker bees and the queen bee are females.
-The drone bee is the only male bee in the hive.
-Their life path is different from beginning to end.
-The drone bee does no work to sustain hive life, but honey bee survival depends on their existence.
+The poor drones are vastly outnumbered and never get to make any suggestions.
+Their life path is different from their sisters -beginning to end.

 What Does a Drone Bee Look Like?